 Why Our Skin Needs Vitamin C

-Vitamin C accumulates in the top layer of our skin, called keratinocytes.
+Vitamin C accumulates in the top layer of our skin, which is called keratinocytes.
 It protects our skin from oxidative damage which comes from environment factors, such as pollution and smoking.

 It’s also essential for the formation of collagen in the body.
-Collagen plays a vital role in anti-ageing and skin strengthening.
+Collagen plays a vital role in anti-aging and skin strengthening.